wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 In addition to **sbatch** for submitting jobs, let's now use two other Slurm commands:

   - *scancel* is used to cancel jobs.
-It takes an integer job ID as its single command-line argument.
+It takes a job ID as its single command-line argument.

   - *squeue* is used to list all jobs currently in the systems, which are either pending (i.e., submitted but not running yet) or running.